 Who Needs Personal Injury Protection?

-Below is a complete list of all states that require PIP in 2022, per the Insurance Information Institute (III):
+Below is a complete list of all states that require PIP or no-fault coverage in 2023, per the Insurance Information Institute (III):

 - New Jersey

 The states listed above are no-fault states.
 This means that they have policies in place that make it mandatory for drivers to file a claim with their insurance company despite fault.
 Because of this, these states require PIP to protect drivers in all situations.